cloudfoundry/cf-for-k8s/docs/component_authors/networking.md

 Policies can be added by creating a new `NetworkPolicy` resource that selects on a set of `Pods` within a namespace.
 A namespace starts out allowing all ingress/egress traffic for all `Pods`, but as soon as a `Pod` is selected by _at least one_ `NetworkPolicy` it will deny all traffic that is not explicitly defined. `NetworkPolicies` act as additive allow rules so to open up communication for `Pods` you will need to create new `NetworkPolicy` resources.

-Here's an example.
-The following rule will deny all `ingress` traffic in the `cf-system` namespace:
+For example, `NetworkPolicies` similar to the following rule are already applied in cf-for-k8s and denies all `ingress` and `egress` traffic in the `cf-system` namespace:

 ```yaml
 ---